ParabolInc/Governance/Product/policies/SENTRY_ERROR_MONITORING.md

 We use Sentry to track issues but GitHub is where our Sprint work lives.

 Not all bugs require immediate attention.
-We need a process that makes the team aware of the important ones without inundating everyone with low-priory issues.
+We need a process that makes the team aware of the important ones without inundating everyone with low-priory issues and other stuff.

 ## Proposal